Is Coconut Low FODMAP? Milk, Cream, Flour, and Flesh

 The short answer by form

-Here's what the forms look like in a normal kitchen, with rough Monash-style serves.
-Double-check the Monash app for the exact current thresholds, since coconut ratings have shifted over the years.
+Rough Monash-style serves for each form a normal kitchen uses.
+Double-check the Monash app for exact current thresholds, since coconut ratings have shifted over the years.

 • Coconut oil.
 Always fine.
 No FODMAPs of concern.
 Cook with it freely.